AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

-Having described the data pre-processing, it is important to describe how the datasets are created.
 The goal of this paper is to explore and showcase our model's ability to detect anomalies even when the training data are contaminated.
 To achieve this, we have created different training parts with different levels of contamination similar to Anomal-E \cite{Caville_2022}.
-The main difference between Anomal-E's approach and ours is that Anomal-E uses 10\% of the data set to create a single large graph for the training, and the same is repeated for testing.
-Our goal is to create 3 levels of contamination: No contamination, 3.5\% Contamination, and 5.7\% Contamination.
+The main difference between Anomal-E's approach and ours is that Anomal-E uses 10\% of the data set to create a single large graph for training, and the same is repeated for testing.

-In our case, we use time windows to detect attacks and simulate a real-life deployment.
-For the training split of the dataset, we follow the following procedure; once we create all the sliding windows for the entire dataset, we calculate if the windows are anomalous or not, meaning if they contain attacks or not, and we do a stratified splitting to all datasets.
-For a training dataset that does not have any attacks, we removed all the anomalous graphs.
-For 3.5\% contamination, we keep the stratified split, and for 5.7\% we downsample the benign graphs for UNSW-NB15 as the normal contamination of the level is around 3.5\%.
+We use time windows to detect attacks and simulate real-life deployments.
+To achieve a fair distribution of attacks, we use stratified data split to see whether or not contaminated attacks are equally distributed.
+For 0\% contamination, we remove all the graphs with attacks, for contamination, we use a stratified split of the dataset, and for 5.7\% we downsample the benign graphs to of their original number.